dwarvesf/handbook/benefits-and-perks.md

 We don’t track sick days either.
 If you’re under the weather, take the time you need to feel better.
 We recognize, too, that your mental health is just as important as your physical health.
 Consider taking a mental health day every now and again when you’re feeling overwhelmed or mentally fatigued.

 ### Short-term Disability
 On top of Paid Time Off, the company offers a self-funded short-term disability (STD) plan to all its employees.
 If you fall ill or injure yourself and are unable to work because of it, let us know, and you can take 30 days off at 75% pay.
-If after that, you’re still unable to work, the STD policy kicks in, and you’ll continue to earn 50% of your pay until you’re better, up to 3 months off.
+If after that, you’re still unable to work, the STD policy kicks in, and you’ll continue to earn 50% of your pay until you’re better, up to 6 months off.
 These days are an emergency reserve, in addition to your vacation/sick time described above.
 If after this period, you still cannot work, talk to your manager, An, or Han, and we will discuss what comes next on a case-by-case basis.

 ### Sabbatical
-Every three years, employees are eligible to take a one-month-long paid sabbatical.
+Every three years, employees are eligible to take one week long paid sabbatical and the following week fully remote.
 Just give a heads-up preferably three months in advance so that we can coordinate the work-load accordingly.

 ### Parental Leave
-When you welcome a new child, we encourage you to take up to 16 weeks leave for primary caregivers and up to 2 weeks of discontinuity leave as a secondary caregiver at 100% paid salary.
-You may also choose to take an additional eight weeks to leave unpaid.
+When you are going to welcome a new child, we encourage you to take up to 6 months leave for primary caregivers with not more than 2 months before giving birth.
+For the father, it is allowed up to 5 days of leave as a secondary caregiver.
+And if you have twins, you can take up to 10 fully paid days off.
+All parental leaves are at 100% base salary.